espressomd/espresso/doc/sphinx/advanced_methods.rst

 least the following options: ``agrid``, ``lb_density``, ``viscosity``, ``friction``, ``T``, and ``prefactor``.
 The other options can be used to modify the behavior of the LB fluid.
-Note that the command does not allow the user to set the time step parameter as is the case for the lattice Boltzmann command, this parameter is instead taken directly from the value set for :attr:`espressomd.system.System.time_step`.
+Note that the command does not allow the user to set the time step parameter as is the case for the lattice-Boltzmann command, this parameter is instead taken directly from the value set for :attr:`espressomd.system.System.time_step`.
 The LB *mass density* is set independently from the electrokinetic *number densities*, since the LB fluid serves only as a medium through which hydrodynamic interactions are propagated, as will